Uniting Machine Intelligence, Brain and Behavioural Sciences to Assist Criminal Justice: On predicting brain injuries and mental illnesses

 Brain and behaviour studies offer promises to advance \textbf{machine-assisted forensic science}.
 Here, by machine-assisted forensic science, I mean the practice of using AI and machine learning algorithms to derive evidence from biological data to support decision-making in legal investigations.
 Our consideration of the biological data goes beyond fingerprints and DNA, which are traditionally used in legal investigations; rather, they extend to include data recorded from the brain and human behaviour through brain imaging, sensors, or wearable computers.

 The disruption of the functioning and structure of the human brain may result in unusual behaviours.
 For example, the prefrontal cortex (PFC) is involved in executive function, cognition, control of impulsive behaviour, emotional regulation, judgment (and moral reasoning), organisation, planning, and decision-making \citep{stuss1984neuropsychological}.
-When one’s PFC is damaged, s/he may lose, in part or entirety, morality and propriety \citep{sapolsky2004frontal} and present behavioural disinhibition and impaired intellectual faculty \citep{reber2019frontal}.
+When one’s PFC is damaged, one may lose, in part or entirety, morality and propriety \citep{sapolsky2004frontal} and present behavioural disinhibition and impaired intellectual faculty \citep{reber2019frontal}.
 The studies on Phineas Gage suggested the link between frontal lobe damage and radical behaviour changes.
 Since then, the PFC lesions and damage have been shown to be associated with violent and criminal behaviour \citep{brower2001neuropsychiatry}.
 Besides the PFC, impairment of the amygdala may also be related to irregular emotion, decision-making, and social judgment \citep{anderson2001lesions, gupta2011amygdala, phelps2002cognitive}.
+Recent works on functional and structural MRI have additionally shown that offenders with relatively low anterior cingulate (ACC, a limbic area associated with error processing, conflict monitoring, response selection, and avoidance learning) activity are more likely to be rearrested \citep{aharoni2013neuroprediction}.

 With recent development in predictive modelling, one can now link a specific brain region (\textit{e.g.}, the PFC) to an \textbf{outcome of legal interest}.
 Here, I define a multivariate, potentially high-dimensional input ($\bx$) and an outcome of legal interest ($y$) as follows.